miccalapis/miccalapis/README.md

 - 👋 Hi, I’m Mickey Calapis
-- 👀 I’m interested in AI, Full Web Development and Automation including Infrastructure as Code and Configuration a Code.
+- 👀 I’m interested in AI, Full Web Development and Automation including Infrastructure as Code and Configuration as Code.
 - 🌱 I’m currently learning CSS/HTML, Javascript, ReactJS, Python and C##.
 I am also in working through a Bachelor of Software Engineering (AI).
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...